stjordanis/terra-docs-old/docs/node-users.md

 In order to query the state and send transactions, you need a way to access the network.
 To do so, you can either run your own full-node, or connect to someone else's.

-{% hint style="danger" %}
-Do not share your mnemonic (12 or 24 words) with anyone.
+> Do not share your mnemonic (12 or 24 words) with anyone.
+>

-The only person who should ever need to know it is you.
+> The only person who should ever need to know it is you.
+>

-This is especially important if you are ever approached via email or direct message by someone requesting that you share your mnemonic for any kind of blockchain services or support.
+> This is especially important if you are ever approached via email or direct message by someone requesting that you share your mnemonic for any kind of blockchain services or support.
+>

-No one from Terra will ever send an email that asks for you to share any kind of account credentials or your mnemonic.
+> No one from Terra will ever send an email that asks for you to share any kind of account credentials or your mnemonic.
-{% endhint %}
+{warning}

 ### Running your own full-node